Last modified: May 19, 2021, 6:16 p.m.

 The adults are mainly active in the evening and just after dark.

-Two generations a year: in May–June, and again in July–August.
+Two generations a year: in May–June, and again in July–August, with the top in August.

 Moorlands, peat bogs.